CTheTechGuru/AWS-Networking-3-Tier-Architecture/README.md

 In this project I will go through step by step how to architect a VPC environment consisting of a three tier architecture.
 This will consist of three layers.
-1. Web Tier - Presentation also the UI of our users to access our applciation (ex: www.amazon.com)
+1. Web Tier - Presentation also the UI of our users to access our application (ex: www.amazon.com)
 2. Application Tier - Backend aka logic layer.
 This layer is acts as the medium between to two Web and database layer.(user requests and data storing)
 3. Database Tier - Responsible for storing, managing, and retrieving information. ( DynamoDB, NoSQL, AmazonRDS, MySQL )

-With the current state of technology and its fast paced evoloution, businesses strive to maintain resilency as well as fault tolerance to handle work loads beyond measure.
+With the current state of technology and its fast paced evolution, businesses strive to maintain resiliency as well as fault tolerance to handle work loads beyond measure.
-This is where the AWS makes it seamless to utilize cloud services on demand, opening up a plethora of options for building secure, highly avaliable, reliabile, and performance efficient applications.
+This is where the AWS makes it seamless to utilize cloud services on demand, opening up a plethora of options for building secure, highly available, reliable, and performance efficient applications.

  # Prerequisites